yac-d/sipb/server/README.md

 - `BindAddr` is the address the server should bind to.
 For the service to be available on your local network, this should be the server's IP address on the local network.
 - `Port` is the network port for the server to bind to.
 - `MaxFileCnt` is the maximum number of files the bin is allowed to store.
 When the limit is reached, the oldest file is removed after each upload.
 This can be set to `-1` for no limit.
+- `MaxFileSize` is the maximum allowed file size in bytes.
+Files will be truncated if exceeding this limit.
+This can be set to `-1` for no limit.

 `config.yaml` must be in the folder where the server binary is run.
 Environment variables, if defined, can override these values.
 They are: